vishal1361/Sentiment_analysis/README.md

  he dataset review.csv has not been uploaded here yet as the size was much larger.
 It can be downloaded from the link given below. https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews

+ NOTE : DO NOT FORGET TO STORE THE 'review.csv' FILE IN FOLDER NAMED 'DATA'.

  Thank You!